cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 2. Since the `cc.assetManager.releaseAsset` automatically releases dependent resources, you no longer need to explicitly call `cc.loader.getDependsRecursively`, if you need to find the dependency of the resource, please refer to the relevant API in `cc.assetManager.dependUtil`.

-3. For security reasons, the original auto-release function has been removed from `cc.assetManager` and only the auto-release set on the scene is supported, `cc.assetManager` does not implement `cc.loader.setAutoRelease`, `cc.loader.setAutoReleaseRecursively`, `cc.loader.isAutoRelease` API.It is recommended that you use the new auto-release mechanism based on reference counting, see [Release Of Resources](../asset-manager/release-manager.md).
+3. For security reasons, the original auto-release function has been removed from `cc.assetManager` and only the auto-release set on the scene is supported, `cc.assetManager` does not implement `cc.loader.setAutoRelease`, `cc.loader.setAutoReleaseRecursively`, `cc.loader.isAutoRelease`.
+It is recommended that you use the new auto-release mechanism based on reference counting, see [Release Of Resources](../asset-manager/release-manager.md).

 #### Extension-related interface replacement